 Furthermore, miniaturized Morkies, usually the offspring of a “teacup” Yorkshire Terrier, are at a greater risk for the conditions listed above.
 A teacup Yorkie is much smaller than breed standard and is generally inflicted with many health problems due to their unnaturally small size and the irresponsible breeding practices used in attempts to produce the tiniest dog possible.
 Because of this, it is not encouraged to purchase a teacup or miniaturized dog bred in the aim of being smaller than is customary for their breed.

 Morkies may be tiny, but they have big personalities and an even bigger appetite.
 While some dogs can self monitor their weight and don’t overeat, a Morkie eats what she is given and, if allowed, she will eat all the time.
-Because of this, feeding her a proper, balanced diet is essential to maintain a healthy weight as she can easily become obese if not carefully monitored.
+Because of this, feeding her a properly balanced Morkie dog food is essential to maintain a healthy weight as she can easily become obese if not carefully monitored.

 This breed should not be fed table scraps.
 Not only does this practice reinforce her tendency to overindulge, but you run the risk of accidentally feeding her foods that are toxic.
 With a stomach so small, even a small amount of toxic food could prove fatal for a Morkie.
 Make sure you know the common foods that are toxic to dogs and diligently keep them out of her reach.